Francesco-Zeno-Costanzo/hyloa/README.md

 HYLOA is distributed **exclusively as a wheel (.whl)** through GitHub Releases.
 The recommended installation method is to install the `.whl` file directly, without cloning the repository.
+Is also recommended to use the last releases.

 ---